Sujal7200/Projects/Red-Blue Nim/readme.md

-# Expense 8 Puzzle Solver
+# Red-Blue Nim Game Solver

 ## Overview

-The **Expense 8 Puzzle Solver** is a Python-based game implementation using the **Minimax Algorithm with Alpha-Beta Pruning**.
+This project implements a two-player version of the **Red-Blue Nim** game where the game is played with two piles of marbles, one red and one blue.
+It is a Python-based game playing problem implementation that utilizes the Minimax Algorithm with Alpha-Beta Pruning.
 It involves two players taking turns to pick red and blue marbles according to predefined rules.
-The objective depends on the selected game mode: `standard` or `misere`.
+The objective depends on the selected game mode:

 ## Features
 - **Minimax Algorithm**: Implements an optimal decision-making process for the computer player.